jimbaker/js-on-js/talk.md

   - Judgment forms to define operational semantics
   - Expressed on Scala
 * Modified for this talk to be in terms of unit tests and JavaScript

+# EcmaScript 6

+* Supported by Chrome 46, Firefox FIXME, Edge FIXME, Node 5
+* Get to use `let`, `const`, other fun functionality

 # Related projects